slowernews/wisdom-tldr/chapters/3-3_action_time.md

 You will die soon.

 Act accordingly and don’t postpone joy.
-Live life like it’s everyone else’s last day.
-If you can’t find pleasure in the simple or the mundane, you won’t find it anywhere.
-Just because you are not where you want to be, doesn’t mean that you cannot have fulfillment and joy in the present moment.
+Live as if it’s everyone else’s last day.
+If you can’t find pleasure in the simple or mundane, you won’t find it anywhere.
+Not being where you want to be doesn’t mean you can’t have fulfillment and joy now.

-The elderly and dying invariably regret what they didn’t do, not what they did.
+The elderly and dying regret what they didn’t do, not what they did.

 > *"We are always complaining that our days are few, and acting as though there would be no end of them."
 -- Seneca [-004]*